Red Sonja: Queen of Plagues

-Red Sonja: Queen of Plagues is a 2016 animated sword and sorcery film featuring the character Red Sonja.

-Adapted from the comic book storyline by Gail Simone and Walter Geovani, Queen of Plagues is an animated feature, with Misty Lee voicing the red-haired barbarian.
+Red Sonja: Queen of Plagues is a 2016 animated sword and sorcery film featuring the character Red Sonja, adapted from the Dynamite Entertainment's Red Sonja volume 2 comic #1–6, collected as Red Sonja Volume 1: Queen of Plagues.
+Originally produced by Gail Simone and Walter Geovani, the motion comic adaptation featured Misty Lee voicing the red-haired barbarian.
 The adaptation was produced by Shout!
 Factory, in partnership with Dynamite Entertainment and Red Sonja LLC.

 Plot

 Red Sonja, the She-Devil with a Sword, intends to pay back a blood debt owed to the one man who has gained her respect... even if it means leading a doomed army to their certain deaths.
-Who is Dark Annisia, and how has this fearsome warrior accomplished what neither god nor demon has been able to do - force Sonja to her knees in surrender?
+Who is Dark Annisia, and how has this fearsome warrior accomplished what neither god nor demon has been able to do – force Sonja to her knees in surrender?
 An epic tale of blood, lust, and vengeance, Queen of the Plagues takes Red Sonja from the depths of her own grave to the heights of battlefield glory.